-If he is constantly drinking even during occasions where drinking isn’t necessary, he may have a drinking problem.
+When he is constantly drinking, even during occasions where drinking isn’t necessary, he has a drinking problem.

-If he is often drunk or inebriated whenever you are both talking or hanging out, he may have a drinking problem.
+He is drunk or inebriated whenever you are talking to each other or hanging out.

-If he is unable to keep a job and is constantly getting fired due to too many missed days, a lack of sobriety or a lack of focus at the job, he may have a drinking problem.
+He struggles to keep a job and is constantly getting fired due to having too many missed days.

-If there are members of his family who drink a lot and have a history of having a drinking problem, he may be more prone to having the same kind of problem because he grew up around it.
+Where there are members of his family who drink a lot and have a history of having a drinking problem, there is a higher likelihood he develops a drinking problem as an adult, given that he grew up around it.

-If he grew up around it, he may not even recognize the fact that he has a problem.
+In growing up around it, he doesn’t recognize that he has a problem.

-This kind of inebriated behavior would be the norm to him because this is what he saw on a constant basis growing up.
+This inebriated behavior is the norm to him, as he saw it on a constant basis growing up.

-Hence, your task should be to begin to determine just how bad this problem is.
+Your task is to determine how bad this problem is.

-Addressing this issue with him may be difficult because he may not want to confront it.
+Addressing this issue with him is intimidating, given that he won’t want to confront it.

-A lot of people like this can easily be in denial of their condition.
+A lot of people like this are in denial of their condition.

 You don’t want to discourage him from fixing this problem, you want to encourage him.

-You can take some initial action by changing the kind of environments that you both tend to socialize in.
+Take some initial action by changing the environments you two socialize in.

-If you tend to go to bars together or go to places where alcohol is readily available, you should change this kind of behavior.
+If you tend to go to bars together or go to places where alcohol is readily available, change this behavior.

 Start getting him to be active in these environments by leading by example.

-If you want him to get healthier, you can engage in some physical exercises together on a regular basis or you could start getting him to meditate with you.
+To get him healthier, engage in physical exercises together on a regular basis or get him to meditate with you.